Disability Benefits for Reduced Capacity Caused by Back Problems

 • your doctor's opinion on what activities you should avoid doing.

-The claims examiner will review your medical records as well as your activities of daily living to determine your residual functional capacity (RFC).
-Your RFC is a set of restrictions that reflect Social Security's assessment of the most you're capable of doing, physically and mentally, in a work environment.
+The claims examiner will review your medical records and your activities of daily living form to determine your residual functional capacity (RFC).
+Your RFC is a set of restrictions reflecting Social Security's assessment of the most you can do, physically and mentally, in a work environment.
 The SSA uses your RFC to determine whether you can do your past work or any other jobs in the national economy.

 What Is the Process of Getting Disability for Reduced Capacity Due to Back Problems?

-A typical RFC for a claimant with back problems will almost always include limitations on how much weight you can lift and how long you can be on your feet for.
-Social Security refers to these restrictions on basic physical activities as your exertional level.
+A typical RFC for someone with back problems will almost always include limitations on how much weight you can lift and how long you can be on your feet.
+Social Security refers to these restrictions on basic physical activities as your "exertional level."
 Your exertional level is defined by the types of jobs you could do within your limitations.

 The SSA has five exertional levels that it categorizes as follows: